strawberry-graphql/strawberry/docs/guides/dataloaders.md

 </Note>

-Refer the official dataloaders [specification](https://github.com/graphql/dataloader) for advance guide on dataloaders.
+Refer the official dataloaders [specification](https://github.com/graphql/dataloader) for an advance guide on dataloaders.

 ## Basic usage